-During the year ended December 31, 2016, four Board meetings were held.
+During the year ended December 31, 2017, four Board meetings were held.
 The attendance record of each director for the Board meetings held is as follows:

 Name of Director Board of Director Meetings

-Frederick Davidson 4 of 4
+Frederick W. Davidson 4 of 4

-George Gorzynski 4 of 4
+George A. Gorzynski 4 of 4

-Victor Tanaka 3 of 4
+Victor A. Tanaka 4 of 4

-Richard Mazur 4 of 4
+Richard J. Mazur 4 of 4

-Name of Director Board of Director Meetings

-Peter Tredger 4 of 4
+Peter N. Tredger 4 of 4

-Jean-Pierre Bourtin 1 of 4
+Jean-Pierre Bourtin 0 of 4

 Robert W. Lishman 4 of 4